-This is an unprecedented time for our nation as a whole and for our communities here at Mason.
-The Center for the Advancement of Well-Being believes it is also a critically important time to encourage all members of our community to investigate and deepen their connection to well-being.
 Resilience, one tenet of Mason’s definition of well-being, is understood as the capacity for successful adaptation in the face of challenge, stress, and adversity.
 Through your day-to-day management of both work and non-work tasks, you are already practicing resilience, and you may be seeking more learning and growth in this area.
-Our center, in partnership with University Life, is committed to supporting your resilience by publishing new material – encouragement, inspiration, and practices – to this page every week through June 1.

-Each week our material will connect to one of the ten strategies explored in Resilience: The Science of Mastering Life’s Greatest Challenges by Steven M. Southwick and Dennis S. Charney.
+Here are 10 articles that each connect to one of the 10 strategies explored in Resilience: The Science of Mastering Life’s Greatest Challenges by Steven M. Southwick and Dennis S. Charney.
 By engaging these strategies, you will have the opportunity to deliberately strengthen your resilience by learning more about yourself.
 A basic building block of resilience is self-awareness, and we cannot be successful in developing our capacity for resilience without also learning about ourselves.

-We encourage you to check back each week.
+We published these articles over 10 weeks during spring 2020.
 Engage with this material by sharing it with a friend or a colleague or reflecting on your own with your journal.
 Schedule a virtual coffee chat with someone to discuss your reactions to the material.
 Share it with a group via email or text and encourage a lively exchange of ideas while maintaining the social connections that are vital to resilience.
 Share a link to the page in your social media feed or share with your office in preparation for an upcoming virtual meeting.
 We encourage you to take this material into your lives in ways that are most meaningful to you.

-Here are links to Resilience Resources Weekly posts so far:
+Here are links to all 10 Resilience Resources Weekly posts:

 Mason’s Resilience Model represents the components of flourishing that we believe comprise a resilient human being.
 Resilience is the capacity for successful adaptation in the face of stress, challenge, and adversity.